 Dog Teeth Cleaning/Cat Teeth Cleaning Tips for Pet Owners

 Provide rawhide chews, chew toys and knuckle bones for your dog to chew on.
 Although chewing doesn't remove all plaque and tartar, it does help reduce the amount of plaque developing on canine teeth.
 Do not give dogs extremely hard objects to chew, such as rib, steak or ham shank bones.
 They could fracture a dog's back teeth.
 Also, choose chew toys with rough surfaces that are large enough to prevent choking.
-Feed your dog crunchy food stamped with "VOHC-approved.
-This means the food is formulated to be an actual teeth and gum cleansing product according to guidelines set by the Veterinary Oral Council.
-Brush your dog's teeth at home with canine toothbrushes angled specifically to make it easier to reach back teeth.
+Feed your dog crunchy food stamped with "VOHC-approved".
+This means the food is formulated to be a tooth and gum cleansing product according to guidelines set by the Veterinary Oral Council.
+Brush your dog's teeth at home with canine toothbrushes angled specifically to make it easier to reach the back teeth.
 Fingertip dog toothbrushes are also available that slip over your finger.
-Don't brush your dog's teeth with people toothpaste.
+Don't brush your dog's teeth with human toothpaste.
 It contains ingredients like detergents and abrasives that could make your dog ill.
 Use flavored dog toothpaste containing ingredients safe for dogs to swallow.

 Cat owners know how cats hate to have someone mess with their mouths.
-Since cat teeth cleaning at home is nearly impossible for most cat owners, your vet recommends having your cat's teeth professionally cleaned at our animal clinic.
-During a teeth cleaning procedure, your cat will be sedated for a short time (typically less than 30 minutes) so the vet can clean and examine all teeth carefully without upsetting your cat.
+Since cleaning at home is nearly impossible for most cat owners, your vet recommends having your cat's teeth professionally cleaned regularly.
+During a cleaning procedure, your cat will be sedated for a short time (typically less than 30 minutes) so the vet can clean and examine all teeth carefully without upsetting your cat.
 Cats are slightly more prone to periodontitis than dogs because cats are strict carnivores with teeth designed to stay healthy by chewing the bones and flesh of rodents, birds and similar prey.
 Domesticated diets we feed our cats today often promote dental problems in cats.

 Visit Bridgwater Veterinary Hospital for Your Pet Dental Care